Kala (2021 film): Production

 On 11 July 2020, Tovino Thomas announced that his next project titled Kala.
 The pooja function of the film was done on 5 September 2020 and the principal photography began on September 7.
 On 7 October 2020, Tovino was hospitalized after getting injured while filming an action sequence at Kolenchery.
-The filming resumes on 18 December 2020 after he recovered from the injuries.
+The filming resumed on 18 December 2020 after he recovered from the injuries.
 The filming completed on 30 December 2020.

 Music

 The title track of the film Vanyam, penned by Vinayak Sasikumar and composed by Dawn Vincent, was released on 27 March 2021 on Juvis Production's YouTube channel.

 Release

 Theatrical

 Kala was released theatrically on 25 March 2021.

 Home media

 Kala started streaming on Amazon Prime Video and Saina Play from 24 May 2021.

-Tamil version of the film titled Kala started streaming on Aha Tamil platform from 4 June 2021.
+The Tamil version of the film titled Kala started streaming on Aha Tamil platform on 4 June 2021.

 Reception

 Critical response

-The film received positive reviews from critics and audience.

 Vaisakh Vamadevan from The Update rated film 3 out of 5 and stated that "Kala offers a new visual experience, where technical sides was at top notch" Baradwaj Rangan of Film Companion wrote "Kala is beautifully made.
 This is a very stylized film and the sound design by Dawn Vincent complements that beautifully.
 Action choreography is another major highlight as well as Akhil George's cinematography which alternates between stillness and action."